by Dr. Lawrence Wilson

 One could have arteriosclerosis of the arteries leading to the head or scalp, but this is more rare.

-A properly designed nutritional balancing program will help with generalized tension in the neck and back, and will slowly reverse arteriosclerosis and atherosclerosis if that has set in.
+A properly designed development program will help with generalized tension in the neck and back, and will slowly reverse arteriosclerosis and atherosclerosis if that has set in.

 Another imbalance seen on a few hair mineral analyses is a buildup of what is called metastatic or biounavailable calcium in the soft tissues of the body, which can include the skin and hair follicles.
 This could also cause dysfunction of the hair follicles and hair loss.